A Deamortization Approach for Dynamic Spanner and Dynamic Maximal Matching: Dynamic Maximal Matching with Worst-Case Expected Update Time

 The matching maintained by the algorithm in the pseudocode is denoted by $ \mathcal{M} $.
-Note that for technical reasons calls of \FixFreeVertex{$v$} for vertices $ v $ in our algorithm are no executed immediately.
-Instead, we maintain a global queue $ Q $ of vertices $ v $ for which we still need to perform \FixFreeVertex{$v$}.
-We avoid adding the same call to the queue twice by additionally managing the elements in the queue in a dynamic hash table.
+Note that for technical reasons calls of \FixFreeVertex{$v$} for vertices $ v $ in our algorithm are not executed immediately.
+Instead, we maintain a global FIFO queue $ Q $ of vertices $ v $ for which we still need to perform \FixFreeVertex{$v$}, implemented as a doubly-linked list.
+To avoid adding the same vertex to the queue twice and enable us to a vertex in the queue at the end of the queue we store at every vertex a pointer to its position in the queue.
+If a vertex is not in the queue, this pointer is set to NIL.

-\subsubsection{Correctness of the Modified Algorithm}
+\subsection{Correctness of the Modified Algorithm}

-To show the correctness of the modified algorithm we need to show that it fulfills Invariants 1--4 and that \textbf{Matching Property*} holds.
+To show the correctness of the modified algorithm we need to show that it fulfills Invariants 2--4 and that \textbf{Matching Property*} holds.
 We will do so in this subsection.
 Termination is guaranteed in the next section, which shows that the expected time to process an adversarial edge insertion/deletion is finite.